zhimengXin/RCOD/README.md

 | NC4K-D | 37 | 2863 | 1227 |
 | CAMO-D | 43 | 744 | 497 |

-## Benchmarks on COD10K-D, NC4K-D, and CAMO-D datasets (First Version)
+## Benchmarks of GLIP and Groudning DINO on COD10K-D, NC4K-D, and CAMO-D datasets (First Version)

-## Performance Comparison on COD10K-D, NC4K-D, and CAMO-D Datasets

 **Caption**: Performance of various detection methods on COD10K-D, NC4K-D, and CAMO-D datasets.
 The results for a single seed are presented here.
 The paper presents 10 random seed results.